Grimiku/Junipers-Knot-Vita/README.md

 ## Current Issues
 * Occassional short lags when Ren'Py is loading new assests.
 Shouldn't be too much of a bother but it is still noticeable
 * Small GUI glitch under specific circumstances showing "toggle mute" while scrolling through main menu
+* For Polish translation there might be an error with displaying credits (language mismatch at one point)

 ## Changelog
 ### Initial Release - v00.99